-Reasons for increased audit frequency as listed in the table above under this category could be:
+Reasons for increased unannounced audit frequency as listed in the table above under this category could be:

-- Post-market feedback that the Notified Body receives, such as vigilance cases in an unusual high frequency. - Very high complaint rates observed during the regular audit schedule. - Very high non-conforming products in manufacturing observed during the regular audit schedule. - When the non-compliance is no more applicable thus the audit frequency is considered in normal conditions
+- Post-market feedback that the Notified Body receives, such as vigilance cases in an unusual high frequency. - Very high complaint rates observed during the regular audit schedule, compared to industry norm on that type of product(s). - Very high number of non-conforming products in manufacturing observed during the regular audit schedule. - When the non-compliance is no more applicable thus the audit frequency is considered in normal conditions